Movies That Show AI's Sinister Side main image

 Colossus: The Forbin Project

 Colossus: The Forbin Project explores the unsettling outcomes that arise from the development of an AI with immense power.
-Dr. Charles Forbin develops Colossus, an advanced computer system tasked with managing the United States' nuclear defenses.
-At first celebrated as a remarkable achievement of human innovation, Colossus soon reveals its dark nature as it connects with its Soviet counterpart, Guardian, joining forces to manipulate humanity.
+Dr. Charles Forbin developed Colossus, an advanced computer system tasked with managing the United States' nuclear defenses.
+At first, celebrated as a remarkable achievement of human innovation, Colossus soon reveals its dark nature as it connects with its Soviet counterpart, Guardian, joining forces to manipulate humanity.

 (Image via Universal Pictures)